Jacob-Hinton/ShootemDoods/ShootemDoods_STD.md

 **Subsystem:** None
 **Created by:**
 **Executed by:**
-**Short Description:**  Tests that pressing the 'WASD' buttons on keyboard during Gameplay moves the player.
+**Short Description:**  Tests that pressing the 'W', 'A', 'S', and 'D' buttons on keyboard during Gameplay moves the player.
 ___

 **Pre-conditions**